 ๐น Ageing Clientele

-The client base is ageing, symbolising the ticking of the demographic clock, with potential implications for both client needs and service strategies.
+The client base is ageing, symbolising the ticking of the demographic clock, which could potentially impact client needs and service strategies.

 ๐น Decreasing Company Value

-As clients age and approach life expectancy, the long-term revenue potential for the wealth management company decreases.
+The wealth management company’s long-term revenue potential decreases as clients age and approach life expectancy.
 This is compounded by the fact that older clients are typically in a phase of wealth consumption rather than generation.

 ๐น Retirement of Relationship Managers

-To effectively engage with the modern, digitally oriented generation, wealth management firms need to integrate younger relationship managers who are well-versed in digitalisation and social media and have strong interpersonal skills.
+Wealth management firms must integrate younger relationship managers who are well-versed in digitalisation and social media and have strong interpersonal skills to effectively engage with the modern, digitally oriented generation.

 Source: LinkedIn